 Values

-First Church has identified these fundamental values as the sustaining, motivating, and catalyzing components of our church and vision.
+Within our Strategic Plan, First Church has identified these fundamental values as the sustaining, motivating, and catalyzing components of our church and vision.

 Word of God – we place the written Word of God at the center of all aspects of life and ministry.